-c.
-Screening of Entrances
+(c) Screening of Entrances

-Outdoor private entrances to multi-residential townhouse units will be screened/landscaped in a way that will provide privacy while still allowing sufficient visibility for security considerations.
+Outdoor private entrances to multi-family townhouse units will be screened/landscaped in a way that will provide privacy while still allowing sufficient visibility for security considerations. (d) Bicycle Storage

-d.
-Bicycle Storage

 Appropriately located secured storage for bicycles is encouraged.